Resources for Job Seekers

 Dress neatly and conservatively and bring letters of recommendation or extra copies of you CV.
 Arrive to the interview early and plan how long it will take to arrive at the interview location.
 Sitting up straight, making eye contact, and speaking articulately will express your confidence during the meeting and will convey your optimism about the job.
 Pause and think about your responses before delivering them.
 Answers should be concise and truthful.

 If you will not be meeting with the interviewer in person because you are applying from overseas, consider submitting a personal video along with your application, expressing your interest in the position and emphasizing your skills.
-During phone interviews, be sure to answer promptly, speak clearly,
+During phone interviews, be sure to answer promptly and speak clearly.

 Always follow up by writing a brief letter to the interviewers on the same day as your meeting, if possible.
 Remind them of your interest in the position and thank them for taking the time to engage you in the interview process.